areyeslo/CSCW_Project/Papers-Literature Review/papers.md

 - Stack Overflow Badges and User Behavior: An Econometric Approach (Nitin)

-- Gamification of Education: A Review of Literature
+- Gamification of Education: A Review of Literature (Alastair)

 - Building Reputation in StackOverflow:An Empirical Investigation (Nitin)